 4. I cannot keep my phone number – Yes you can and this is a common myth we have heard many times.
 So much so it has its own blog post.

 At KAT we spend time with our customers getting to know their business.
-Our relationships with our suppliers mean we don’t offer an ‘off the shelf’ product and we can offer a tailored solution for your business.
+Our relationships with our suppliers mean we do not offer an ‘off the shelf’ product and we can offer a tailored solution for your business.
 One size doesn’t fit all.
 What benefits one company doesn’t necessarily benefit the next one.
+At the end of the day you probably use your phone system different to your next door neighbour.